 Friends, this is why our library program MUST be more than just books and reading!
 If we focus only on promoting reading and checking out books, we will suffer when classroom libraries and reading workshop programs are implemented.
 Our school library must be a multi-faceted learning space, not just a book repository.

 I’m a School Librarian who has gone through this experience, and I can tell you that, because I built strong curricular relationships with ELA teachers, I wasn’t adversely affected when our district adopted such a program.
-Well, we did follow the “rules” for the first 9-week grading period, but teachers were very unhappy with our reading results, so by the middle of the second 9-weeks we reverted to our already-successful regular recurring ELA library visits with sustained silent reading.
+Well, we did follow the “rules” for the first semester, but teachers were very unhappy with our reading results, so the following semester we reverted to our already-successful regular recurring ELA library visits with sustained silent reading.
 Yes, because of our long record of DEAR/SSR, we were able to see the shortcomings of the new model.

 - 10-minute reading doesn’t allow story immersion